writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Write the Docs Worldview
 ------------------------

 Yes, Write the Docs has a worldview.
-It's inclusive and @expansive.
+It's inclusive and expansive.
 We welcome everyone who is interested in creating great documentation that helps people develop, use, and maintain products and services.
 Our community includes technical writers, developers of all flavors, QA, product managers, support engineers, designers, librarians, scientists, community managers, and more.

 For more information about the Write the Docs worldview, see Eric Holscher's Introduction to the conference and community from Write the Docs NA 2016: